 To make sure things went right, the company brought in security experts from Protiviti to assist the IT department with a holistic risk assessment of the group’s systems.
 This consisted of performing automated network scans, followed by manual testing for vulnerabilities and verification of the issues found.

 Protiviti’s security team did not just test and point to problems.
 They also spoke directly with system administrators, system owners and developers throughout Company M’s IT empire to really get the picture “on the ground” and find out where additional gaps might be present.

 Finally, to ensure that the analysis was thorough, a Protiviti team of “ethical hackers” was brought in and charged with doing their best to access a system perceived to be otherwise secure.
 The goal was to discover (and fix) flaws that real hackers might exploit.

 This simulated hacking was an essential part of Protiviti’s work at Company M: Security threats are constantly evolving, and testing a system using current penetration methods ensures that what’s put in place is working under real-life conditions.

-The “hackers” were asked to break through the internal and external walls of the IT infrastructure, as well as the physical premises of the company’s locations, to test the strength of its defences.
-The result was a list of discovered vulnerabilities, which were then prioritised for remediation based not only on the regulatory security requirements, but on the company’s own risk aversion level.
+The “hackers” were asked to break through the internal and external walls of the IT infrastructure, as well as the physical premises of the company’s locations, to test the strength of its defenses.
+The result was a list of discovered vulnerabilities, which were then prioritized for remediation based not only on the regulatory security requirements, but on the company’s own risk aversion level.

 Digging into the IT systems paid off for Company M. It discovered a number of weaknesses on its public systems and chose to fix most of them immediately.
 This enabled it to meet its compliance obligations, as well as avoid pending fines from an acquiring bank.